oscarnyl/flaskbuckle/README.md

 ### Thanks to
-Swashbuckle, which inspired this library (and its name, once I figured out my working title was already used)
+Swashbuckle, which inspired this library (and its name, once I figured out my working title was already used).